Ming dynasty coinage: Xing Chao Tong Bao

 "Xing Chao Tong Bao" (興|朝通寶) was produced by Sun Kewang, in 1649 (sixth year of Shunzhi), when he became the Dongping King.
 At that time, Sun produced a large number of "Xing Chao Tong Bao" and it had its distinct features with a profound influence.
 The style of the Chinese characters on the coinage was plain.
 Most of the coinage was made of copper.
-Though the work was a little rough, but it was given full weight.
-This style was reflected in the later "Li Yong Bao Tong", "Zhao Wu Tong Bao" (昭|武通寶) produced by Wu San-Gui and "Hong Hua Tong Bao" produced by Wu shifan.
+Though the work was a little rough, it was given full weight.
+This style was reflected in the later "Li Yong Bao Tong", "Zhao Wu Tong Bao" (昭|武通寶) produced by Wu San-Gui and "Hong Hua Tong Bao" produced by Wu Shifan.

 Xi Wang Shang Gong and Zhang Xianzhong

-Zhang Xianzhong was a famous leader of the peasant rebel army in the late Ming dynasty.
+Zhang Xianzhong was the famous leader of a peasant rebel army in the late Ming dynasty.
 In 1630, he joined the peasant rebel army.
 In 1643, he was entitled "Da Xing Wang".
 In 1644, he dominated Sichuan and became the king of Chengdu, named the reigning dynasty as "Da Xi" and his reign as "Da Shun".
-Zhang produced his money "Da Shun Tong Bao" (大|順通寶) as the official currency.
-In order to honor those who made contribution to Da Xi dynasty, he produced another money called "Xi Wang Shang Gong" (西|王賞功) as an award to them.
+Zhang produced his own money called the "Da Shun Tong Bao" (大|順通寶) as the official currency.
+In order to honor those who made contributions to Da Xi dynasty, he produced another money called "Xi Wang Shang Gong" (西|王賞功) as an award to them.
 There are four kinds of "Xi Wang Shang Gong", which are made of gold, gilding, silver and copper.
-At that time, the peasant rebel army won people's great admiration and support.
-"Da Shun Tong Bao" was often sewn onto clothing as a sort of celebration to the peasant rebel army.
-Since it was very difficult to get "Xi Wang Shang Gong", it was very rare and precious.
-It was nearly an impossible condition that ordinary people could get it.
+At that time, the peasant rebel army won the people's great admiration and support.
+The "Da Shun Tong Bao" was often sewn onto clothing as a sort of celebration to honor the peasant rebel army.
+Since it was very difficult to acquire the "Xi Wang Shang Gong", it was very rare and precious.
+It was nearly impossible to get, enough so that ordinary people could not often get it.
 As a result, there are very few remaining today.